BTEC Tech Awards FAQs for BTEC Tech Awards 2022

 Yes.
 All SAM questions from the new Tech Awards will be available in Exam Wizard.
 Exam questions from the previous qualifications are being reviewed in line with redeveloped Tech Awards.
 For most subjects, questions from previous qualifications map directly and a large pool of questions will be available on Exam Wizard.
 We will continue to add further questions from Additional SAMs coming later in 2022, and after each live external assessment takes place.

-Updated versions of all current paid-for resources are in production and will be released in 2022 prior to first teaching.
+Yes, updated versions of all current paid-for resources are in production and will be released in 2022.
 This includes student books, e-books, teacher resource packs, revision guides and workbooks for those subjects which currently offer them.
-Samples will be availble from May and full digital versions from July 2022.
-You can get more information and register for updates on our dedicated webpage.
+Get up to date information on all paid-for resources.

 Resubmission, retakes, resits and certification

 For internally assessed components, after marking learner work, the centre may make the decision to allow learners who may not have achieved their expected potential one opportunity to resubmit work.
-The current rule of 15 days to resubmit work will continue to apply.
 General feedback can be given to tell the learner which areas they may need to improve work, but no specific instruction can be given to tell them specifically what to do to improve their responses.

 Following moderation, if the outcome is still not satisfactory and the learner would like to retake the internal assessment to improve their mark, they may be given one retake opportunity using the new PSA in a later assessment series.
 For internally assessed components, the highest result will be carried forward towards the qualification outcome.